pio20pro-arch/reklamy-TVP-VOD/README.md

 ### Purpose

-TVP VOD serves advertisements and often does not respect standard browser-based ad-blocking extensions.
+TVP VOD service does not respect standard browser-based ad-blocking extensions.
-This project provides a **system-level workaround** by blocking known ad and tracking servers via the `hosts` file.
+This project provides a **system-level workaround** by blocking known ad servers via the `hosts` file.

 ### How It Works